-Remove the suspected controlled substance from syringes prior to submission when possible and place in a clean container.
+Remove the suspected controlled substance from syringes prior to submission when possible.

 Fresh plant material must be dried or submitted in paper bags.
 Dry plant material may be submitted in plastic bags.

 Submit perishable items (e.g., food products) as soon as possible and packaged to prevent degradation.